leecyno1/TrendRadar/README-EN.md

 <summary><b>👉 Click to expand: Other MCP-Compatible Clients</b></summary>
 <br>

-Any client supporting Model Context Protocol can connect to TrendRadar:
+Any client supporting Model Context Protocol can connect to Dr.Lemon-NewsRadar:

 #### HTTP Mode